siliconlemon/panelizer-tui/README.md

 ## Pricing

-panelizer-cli is open source and free — forever.
+This project is open-source and free, forever.

 ## Contributions

 Open to issues and pull requests.
-If you’ve got an idea, improvement, or weird edge case, bring it on.
-No elaborate contributing guide — just try to keep your PR tight and focused.
+If you’ve got an idea, improvement, or a weird edge case, let me know.

 ## License